paswan1995/Linux/Linux-1.md

 * Every linux generally has a text editor which is vim.
 * To learn using vim please refer here: https://www.openvim.com/
 * Other editor is nano

+* to search the package in ubuntu `sudo apt-cache search jdk-11`